 Difference between Lean and Six Sigma Concepts

-The objective of both Lean and Six Sigma concepts is to provide customers the best quality and fast delivery at minimum cost.
+The objective of both Lean and Six Sigma concepts is to provide customers with the best quality and fast delivery at minimum cost.
 Although, there is a great deal of similarity between the two; however, they both approach their common goal from slightly different angles:

-• Lean achieves its targets by using tools such as kaizen, workplace organization, and visual controls, i.e. tool s that are less technical.
-However, Six Sigma process uses the statistical data analysis, hypothesis testing and design of experiments.
+• Lean achieves its targets by using tools such as kaizen, workplace organization, and visual controls, i.e. tools that are less technical.
+However, the Six Sigma process uses statistical data analysis, hypothesis testing and design of experiments.

 Generally, the successful implementations start with lean approach, reducing waste, using the value stream mapping to improve the understanding and output and making the workplace as effective and as efficient as possible.